vlvovch/Thermal-FIST/docs/quickstart.md

   cmake -DCMAKE_PREFIX_PATH=<path-to-qt5> ../
   ```

-  The above solution can also be applied in the case when CMake finds an incompatible version of Qt5, e.g. an x86 Qt build for a x64 build configuration.
+  The above solution can also be applied in the case when CMake finds an incompatible version of Qt5, e.g. an x86 Qt build for a x64 Thermal-FIST build configuration.

 - Program outputs warnings about the Bose-Einstein condensation.
 This occurs if chemical potentials of bosons at some point exceed their mass.
 This sometimes happens in the process of constaining electric/strange chemical potentials through conservation laws.
 If these warnings eventually disappear and final values of chemical potentials are reasonable, things should be fine.